mrush-ilao/ilao-documentation/docs/source/cms_toolboxes.rst

 * For logged in users, it remembers their progress over the course of a year and allows the user to pick up where they left off
 * For logged in users, it will send follow-up reminders via email and text messages based on the user's notification preferences.

-A toolbox should:
+A toolbox:

-* Contain at least 2 related tools.
-Each tool must have at least one step.
+* Should contain at least 2 related tools.
+* Each tool must have at least one step.
 * Be tied to an existing portal